RhetTbull/osxphotos/README.md

 In this example, `|remove(MyKeyword)` is a filter which removes `MyKeyword` from the keyword list of every photo being processed.
 The `--replace-keywords` option instructs osxphotos to replace the keywords in the exported file with the filtered keywords from `--keyword-template`.

+> [!NOTE]
-**Note**: When evaluating templates for `--directory` and `--filename`, osxphotos inserts the automatic default value "_" for any template field which is null (empty or blank).
+> When evaluating templates for `--directory` and `--filename`, osxphotos inserts the automatic default value "_" for any template field which is null (empty or blank).
 This is to ensure that there's never a null directory or filename created.
 For metadata templates such as `--keyword-template`, osxphotos does not provide an automatic default value thus if the template field is null, no keyword would be created.
 Of course, you can provide a default value if desired and osxphotos will use this.
 For example, to add "nolabel" as a keyword for any photo that doesn't have labels:
+>

-`osxphotos export /path/to/export --exiftool --keyword-template "{label,nolabel}"`
+> `osxphotos export /path/to/export --exiftool --keyword-template "{label,nolabel}"`

 #### Sidecar files